 — Recycle: Find ways to reuse and recycle paper in the classroom and school.
 Investigate an alternative to Styrofoam or other toxic/wasteful food containers in your school’s cafeteria.
 Students can make lists of the throw-away products they use and brainstorm reusable replacements (i.e. sponges for paper towels, cloth bags for plastic, etc.).
 Students can also partake in ‘creative recycling’ projects such as making art from scrap materials.
 Patchwork quilts are a wonderful North Carolina tradition in the spirit of recycling.
 Start a collection of the students’ old cloth materials, and make a patchwork quilt together to build team skills.

 — If your school has a nearby perennial stream that students can get to easily and safely, you can monitor that stream as part of the Haw River Assembly’s Haw River Watch Project.
-Contact the Haw River Watch Coordinator at email@example.com for more information.
+For more information contact your Riverkeeper Emily Sutton at firstname.lastname@example.org

 — Voice environmental concerns to appropriate agencies or representatives.
 You don’t have to be an expert to write a letter to your town council, state legislator, or even the President of the United States.
 This can be a wonderful lesson in participatory democracy for young people.
 Consult the following links to find out who your district’s representatives are in the state and federal government:

 — Create plays, songs, poems, stories, dances, or visual art that address environmental issues.
 Share them with the community in a public venue.